brainsprite/brainsprite/README.md

 >[<img src="https://github.com/SIMEXP/brainsprite.js/raw/master/examples/brainSlices.png" width="300px" />](http://simexp.github.io/brainsprite.js/examples/example_basic.html)

 ## Slice coordinates
-The option `flagCoordinates` will turn on display slice numbers at the bottom of each slice:
+The option `flagCoordinates` will turn on a display of each slice number at the bottom of the canvas:
 ```html
  <script>
   $( window ).load(function() {